Parvathakkar2003/PRODUCT_INVENTORY/README.md

-# Product Inventory Management System (FastAPI + React)
+# Product Inventory Management System

-A full-stack **Product Inventory Management System** developed using **FastAPI** for the backend and **React.js** for the frontend.
+A full-stack **Product Inventory Management System** built using **FastAPI** for the backend and **React.js** for the frontend.
-This application enables users to perform CRUD operations on products with a clean UI and RESTful API architecture.
+This project allows users to manage products efficiently through RESTful APIs and a modern web interface.

 ---

 ## 🚀 Features

+- Add new products
+- View all products
+- Update existing product details
-- Create, read, update, and delete products
+- Delete products
-- RESTful APIs built with FastAPI
+- REST API with FastAPI
-- Interactive frontend built with React
+- Interactive UI with React
 - Database integration using SQLAlchemy
 - CORS enabled for frontend-backend communication
-- Clean and modular project structure

 ---